vic-lee/os-page-replacement-algo/README.md

 #### Custom command

-In addition, the program supports a simpler syntax for the 16 sample inputs from the requirement.
+To test the 16 sample inputs from the requirement, the program supports a simpler syntax.
 Simply run:

 `./exec [input number]`